mnuhn/jax-playground/009-T5-SFT-PPO/README.md

-OpposiText - Transformer Model to generate sentences with the "opposite" meaning.
+# OpposiText - Transformer Model to generate text with the "opposite" meaning.

+The model generates sentences with an inverted / negated / opposite meaning of it's input sentence.
+Overall, the project focuses on sentences of up to 12 words.

 OpposiText is a simple transformer model based on the T5 architecture.
-CITATION.

-In this project I apply common techniques to train transformer models:
+The model is bootstrapped from the T5-small baseline using the following
+techniques:

-* Supervised fine-tuning
+1. Supervised fine-tuning
-* Reward modeling
+2. Reward modeling
-* RLHF using PPO
+3. RLHF using PPO
-* Training data augmentation
+4. Training data augmentation

 I evaluate the models using ELO ratings to show how the techniques improve the performance of the model.

 # Definition of the Task

+For an input sentence, return a sentence with the opposite meaning.
+For a simple sentence like "X is Y" it should be "X is not Y" or "X is Z" where Z is an antonym.

+For more complex sentences like "X is Y and Z" it should be "X is not Y and not Z".

+For questions, asking a different question is good enough.

+X if Y -> Not X if Not Y.

+Do X to achieve Y.
+Do not do X to achieve not Y.

 # Base model: T5-simple